igruenig/switch/README.md

 # IGSwitch

-A customisable Switch based on UIControl.
+A customizable Switch based on UIControl.

 ## Example